 Encounter is an annual a performance series curated around diversity, equity and inclusion.
-The series is comprised of mid-length works (20 minutes or longer) of theater, visual art, music, video, dance and performance.
-In 2019 Encounter performed at Collaboraction Studios before select works toured to Englewood for a performance at Kennedy-King College.
+The series is comprised of mid-length works (20 minutes or longer) of theater, music, video, dance, and performance.

 Encounter is curated through a combination of open and invited submissions from emerging and established artists throughout the city.
 Every performance is followed by a Crucial Conversation where the audience is welcomed to share their thoughts and lived experiences as they connect with the work.
 The series serves to engage the Chicago community in discussion on issues of equity and inclusion, incite knowledge and grow empathy that leads to action and lasting change.